mongodb/mongo/docs/evergreen-testing/configuration.md

 ### `mongodb-mongo-master`
 The main project for testing MongoDB's dev environments with a number build variants, each one corresponding to a particular compile or testing environment to support development.
-Each build variant runs a set of tasks; each task ususally runs one or more tests.
+Each build variant runs a set of tasks; each task usually runs one or more tests.

 ### `mongodb-mongo-master-nightly
-Tracks the same branch as `mongodb-mongo-master`, each build variant corresponds to a (version, OS, architecure) triplet for a supported MongoDB nightly release.
+Tracks the same branch as `mongodb-mongo-master`, each build variant corresponds to a (version, OS, architecture) triplet for a supported MongoDB nightly release.

 ### `sys_perf`
 The system performance project.